eeemarv/eland/README.md

 * Match a domain to a schema with config variable `ELAS_SCHEMA_domain=schema` In domain all characters must be converted to uppercase.
 A dot must be converted to a double underscore.
-A h yphen must be converted to a triple underscore.
+A h yphen must be converted to a triple underscore and a colon (for defining port number) with quadruple underscore.

 * Resize all image files from folders msgpictures and userpictures (image files in eLAS were up to 2MB) at least down to 200kB, but keep the same filename (the extension may be renamed to one of jpg, JPG, jpeg, JPEG).
 Upload the image files to your S3 bucket (no directory path.
 The image files are prefixed automatically in the next step).